nickmmark/immune-phenotyping/README.md

 text(immune_cell_tsne$Y, labels=train$label, col=colors[train$label])
 ```

-Hyperparameters:
+When performing tSNE it is important to carefully select hyperparameters:
-- *dimensions* - how many dimensions are desired (usually 2)
+- **dimensions** - how many dimensions are desired (usually 2)
-- *perplexity* - increase with larger number of cells or with a denser cluster; typically 25-100
+- **perplexity** - increase with larger number of cells or with a denser cluster; typically 25-100
-- *maximum iterations* - typically 500 or 1000
+- **maximum iterations** - typically 500 or 1000
-- *theta* (speed/accuracy tradeoff) -
+- **theta** (speed/accuracy tradeoff) -
-- *PCA* (true or false) -
+- **PCA** (true or false) -
-- *eta* (learning rate) - controls how much the weights are adjusted at each iteration.
+- **eta** (learning rate) - controls how much the weights are adjusted at each iteration.
 Optimally set at 7% the number of cells being mapped into tSNE space.

+Hyperparameter tuning requires some experimentation.
+I recommend downsampling the dataset to 10,000 events while optimizing the parameters.

 In this example, we can see that t-Distributed Stochastic Neighbor Embedding demonstrates overlapping immune cell populations in paired NSCLC and lung samples.
 Specifically, we can see that there are similar/overlapping immune cell populations in both the lung and tumor populations.
 ![Another example using different samples](https://github.com/nickmmark/immune-phenotyping/blob/master/figures/27-Jul-2017-Layout.png)